What gpm should be used for interior attack at common residential fires?

 Your planned safety margin in each case is the difference between your target flow and the reference point.

-As with most safety margins, distance above the reference point will limit the benefit of a margin increase.
+As with most safety margins, distance above the reference point will limit the benefit of any increase to the margin.
 If your RP is 30, a target flow increase from 40 to 60 would be valuable.
 A boost from 140 to 160 would not.
 It’s unlikely that the higher numbers would ever come into play.

 Figure 6-3 shows that, when some departments pushed residential target flows from 100 gpm to 150, they expanded knockdown margins that were already large (over 230%).
 Any risk reduction was tiny.
 Kink margins got worse if they changed from adjustable-flow to fixed-flow nozzles (e.g. automatic to smooth-bore); got better if they kept adjustable-flow; and stayed the same if they kept fixed-flow.
 So marginal benefit from the flow increase went only to departments that had adjustable-flow nozzles and stayed with them.
 They saw a modest decline of their risk from kinks.